 Most of our projects start with an historical desk-top based risk assessment.
 We currently have a team of 12 graduate historical researchers who undertake these assessments by accessing, analysing and presenting data such as bomb maps, written bomb incident records, damage mapping, historical mapping and photography in order to determine whether or not UXO could pose a risk to a planned project.

 We have an opening for a new researcher to join the Research Department to undertake this research and write these risk assessments.
 Candidates begin as as a Trainee Researcher before progressing to Project Researcher.

 To research and gather information in relation to the risk of UXO being present on study sites.
 Research involving off-site visits to local archives and libraries as necessary, utilising in-house archives and libraries, internet and other resources.
-This will cumulate the writing of methodical desk based Risk Assessment reports (both Preliminary and Detailed) to CIRIA C681 standards, detailing and evidencing the gathered research, identifying the risk and mitigation measures to allow works to commence safely on the study sites.
+This will culminate in the writing of methodical desk based Risk Assessment reports (both Preliminary and Detailed) to CIRIA C681 standards, detailing and evidencing the gathered research, identifying the risk and mitigation measures to allow works to commence safely on the study sites.

 Candidates should have a university degree in a relevant subject – ideally History.

 1. Identify historical information resources and organise visits to obtain all required information for selected study site.

 3. Plan and carryout the production of detailed reports regarding UXO risk.

 4. Produce written project reports to deadlines and manage own timescale for report production.

 5. Liaise with clients to obtain additional information to assist with reports i.e. site drawings, site investigation information, historical information etc.